 Can I change my blog’s theme later?

 Yes, you can change your theme at any time.
-However, be aware that some of your customisations may need to be redone.
-Always back up your site before changing themes.
+Be aware that customisations — particularly ones made outside the WordPress Customiser — may need to be redone.
+Always back up before switching themes.

 How do I create high-quality content?